Rajkokate/Java-145-days-challenge/README.md

 Hollow rectangle using simple logic of row and columns of matrix. we simply print boundry cell of matrix to print hollow rectangle.

+In this module of advanced pattern we almost learn and code all type of pattern and logics . for example palimdromw with numbers , pyramid with numbers and spaces .
+All the promblem solve with dry run. and only remember that all pattern solve with 3 basics rule a.outer loop b. inner loop c. what should print(num,*)